 [00:06:53] BC: I think the way that you describe it, Kent, and sometimes the way that I think about it is that the buyer maybe would value or appreciate the services of a guide, somebody to guide them through their journey – guide them through their journey – so, just to go right to the words that you said, “help them make an informed and competent decision.”
 Because the journey is tenuous, it’s complicated, it’s complex, it loops back on itself, and so if somebody can guide them and help them make an informed, competent decision, that in and of itself might be the differentiating factor, not the product services or features so much, but the ability to guide might be the differentiating factor.

-[00:07:34] KR: Right, so the concept of not focusing so much as the seller on the what, of the widget, the bells and whistles, but focusing even on kind of why they’re buying it and aligning with that purpose, and becoming like the trusted advisor, if you will.
+[00:07:34] KR: Right, so the concept of not focusing so much as the seller on the what, of the widget, the bells and whistles, but focusing even on kind of why they’re buying it and aligning with that purpose, and become a trusted advisor, if you will.
 It’s showing that you’re aligned to help them on their mission, whatever that is, help them accomplish their goal, build that trust, and then, as long as the the widget is fairly similar and working, there’s a likelihood that they will pick you.